copa-uniandes/Family-Knapsack-Model-Parameters-Web/README.md

 # Family-Knapsack-Model-Parameters-Web
 A static site to display model parameters for the family knapsack problem.
-Students may use this site to query the HTML tables and programatically import the data to their models.
+Students may use this site to query the HTML tables and programmatically import the data to their models.